The two-clock problem in population dynamics: Theory

 \subsection{Individual histories}

-It is a fundamental observation in population biology that the history of a typical individual, which is encoded by its ancestral lineage, is statistically distinct from a typical forward lineage: time is not reversible in a population \cite{georgii_supercritical_2003,jagers_stabilities_1992}.
-Lineages that reproduce faster, or with more offspring, will represent the majority of individuals, whereas lineages that have died out are not present at all.
-The ancestral (or backward) distribution over lineages, which is obtained by taking a random organism in a population $\Psi$ at a fixed time and tracing its ancestry backwards in time, is related to the forward representation by \cite{nozoe_inferring_2017}
+It is a fundamental observation in population biology that the history of a typical individual, which is encoded by its ancestral lineage or genealogy, is statistically distinct from a typical forward lineage: time is not reversible in a population \cite{georgii_supercritical_2003,jagers_stabilities_1992}.
+This phenomenon is well-known in population genetics \cite{nee_reconstructed_1994}, but applies very generally: lineages that reproduce faster, or have more offspring, will represent the majority of individuals, whereas lineages that have died out are absent.
+To understand the typical history of an individual in the population, we therefore have to understand the effect of selection acting within a population, which biases ancestral lineages towards fitter individuals.

+The idea of sampling a random individual from a population $\Psi$ at a time $t$ can be formalised via the backward distribution over lineages \cite{georgii_supercritical_2003,nozoe_inferring_2017}.
+The backward distribution is given by

+for any lineage alive at time $t$.
+The first equality assigns every individual at time $t$ equal weight; the second equality follows from the definition of the forward distribution, Eq.~\eqref{eq:pop_fwd_prob} and is illustrated in Fig.~\ref{fig:lineages}A. Here and in what follows, we will use the subscript $b$ to indicate the backward distribution as opposed to the forward distribution.